21ess/D2STCNet/README.md

 ## Disentangling Urban Flow: A Dynamic ST-GNN Approach Based on Multi-View Contrastive Learning

 This repository implements the D2STCNet model for spatiotemporal traffic prediction using deep learning techniques.

+The paper was accepted by CSCWD(IEEE International Conference on Computer Supported Cooperative Work in Design)2025.

 ### Project structure
 ```bash